Headon, Nottinghamshire: Culture and community

 There is a village hall in Headon.
-Originally the Headon National School built at the turn of the 20th century, it replaced the previous school on the site of Headon Hall, The school closed in 1959 and subsequently converted into the village hall.
+Originally the Headon National School built at the turn of the 20th century, it replaced the previous school on the site of Headon Hall, The school closed in 1959 and was subsequently converted into the village hall.

 Religious sites

 There is one church in the village, the Church of England parish church dedicated to St Peter.
 It is a listed building with a Grade I designation.
 Although recorded as being in the village from earlier, it has 13th-century Anglo-Saxon features.